 If you decide to study History in the Group 3 component of the International Baccalaureate on Individuals and Societies the syllabus offered for both Standard and Higher Level provides an opportunity to study in greater depth aspects introduced for GCSE Modern World History.
-The main focus is on 20th century American History.
+The main focus is on 20th century American and World History.
 Those students who are studying History to Standard Level complete Units 1 to 3 over three lessons in the two year period of the course while those studying to Higher Level complete Unit 4 in addition to the Standard Level units.
 The teaching for these takes place in the extra two lessons per week devoted to the subject over a two year period.

 The Standard and Higher Level options offered by the History and Politics Department are as follows:

 Unit 1: Rights and Protest: Civil Rights in the USA and Apartheid in South Africa

 - The Nature and Characteristics of Discrimination in the United States

 - Protests and Action in the United States 1954 to 1965

 - The Role and Significance of Key Actors and Groups in Civil Rights

 - The Nature and Characteristics of Discrimination in South Africa